 Cooking over an open fire is surely romantic, but when it comes to cooking over charcoal, that should be done outside exclusively.
 Charcoal releases carbon monoxide when burned, and that carbon monoxide can poison the people or pets in your home.

 Wet wood is difficult to ignite and keep burning, but the problems with burning wet wood go far beyond that.
 Improperly seasoned or wet wood burns at a lower temperature than dry or properly seasoned firewood.
 When wood isn’t burning efficiently, it generates more smoke.
 That heavy, cooler smoke causes condensation that leads to a rapid buildup of dangerous creosote.
 Wet firewood accelerates the buildup of creosote, putting your chimney at risk of a fire.

 If you have a Christmas tree, chopping it up to put in the fireplace after the holidays seems sensible.
 But burning a Christmas tree isn’t ideal.
 First, the wood hasn’t been properly cured and will lead to excessive creosote buildup.
 Most Christmas tree species also contain resins that burn rapidly and at high temperatures that can cause your chimney to ignite.

 Ultimately, you should never burn anything in your fireplace that wasn’t intended as fuel for your fireplace.
-That means only dry, seasoned firewood should go into a wood-burning fireplace, only pellets — or other bio fuels deemed appropriate by your fireplace manufacturer — should go into pellet fireplaces and nothing should go into your self-fueled gas fireplace or stove.
+That means only dry, seasoned firewood should go into a wood-burning fireplace, only pellets — or other bio fuels deemed appropriate by your fireplace manufacturer — should go into heating fireplaces and nothing should go into your self-fueled gas fireplace or stove.